 - Discharged or Released under conditions other than Dishonorable

-Fee: There is a fee if the applicant chooses to add or remove this designation onto their license or ID card as a correction.
+Fee: There is a fee if the applicant chooses to add or remove the designation on their license or ID card as a correction.